-The match scheme as well as all further provisions (match score, etc.) valid for the World Championship can be found in the IHF Regulations.
+The match scheme as well as all further provisions (match score, etc.) valid for the Junior/Youth World Championship can be found in the IHF Regulations.
 The basic match schedule is attached to the present document.

-The match scheme shall include rest days for the teams.
+The match scheme shall include rest days for the teams in accordance with IHF regulations.
 A day with a travel duration of 4 hours and 30 minutes or less from one place of accommodation to the next place of accommodation shall be considered as rest day.
-In case the travel duration exceed that amount of time, an additional rest day is required.
+In case the travel duration exceeds that amount of time, an additional rest day is generally required.
+Further details shall be discussed when the final match schedule is created.